translation-gang/docs-next/src/ru/guide/migration/emits-option.md

 it would now be triggered _twice_:

-- Once from `$emit()`
+- Once from `$emit()`.
-- Once from a native event listener applied to the root element
+- Once from a native event listener applied to the root element.

 Here you have two options:

 1. Properly declare the `click` event.
-This is useful if you actually do add some logic to that event handler in `<my-button>`
+This is useful if you actually do add some logic to that event handler in `<my-button>`.
 2. Remove the re-emitting of the event, since the parent can now listen for the native event easily, without adding `.native`.
 Suitable when you really only re-emit the event anyway.

 ## См. также